Briggs & Stratton 30737 - 5000/6250W Portable Generator

 The 30737 also benefits from Briggs & Stratton’s CO Guard™ (opens in a new tab) carbon monoxide shutdown.
 This new patent-pending technology uses advanced algorithms to shut down the generator when harmful levels of carbon monoxide accumulate in the generator's operating area.

-Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Briggs & Stratton also included some oil in the 30737's packaging.
+Beyond the regular documentation and owner's manual (opens in a new tab) for quick start, Briggs & Stratton has included some oil in the packaging of the 30737.

 The Briggs & Stratton 30737 versus other generators